Redocly/redocly-cli/docs/commands/push.md

 - [API name](#api-name)
 - [API version](#api-version)

-Pass this information to the `push` command in the following format: `@organization-id/api-name@api-version`.

 #### Organization ID

 The `push` command uses the following order of precedence: first, it takes the organization ID from command-line arguments (if provided).